-A sound and comprehensive risk analysis forms the basis for an effective compliance management system Its purpose is the systematic identification and evaluation of risks by the CF. Findings from the risk analysis are the starting point for the compliance program.
-CF provides the RMF, at least annually, with the results of the compliance risk analysis.
+A sound and comprehensive compliance risk analysis forms the basis for an effective compliance management system.
+Its purpose is the systematic identification and evaluation of compliance risks by the CF. Findings from the compliance risk analysis forms the basis for the compliance plan.